pelias/leaflet-plugin/README.md

 ### There is also a tutorial

-It has much more detailed instructions and is very friendly for beginners.
+It has much more detailed walkthrough instructions and is very friendly for beginners.
+No coding experience is necessary!
 [Check it out here](https://mapzen.com/documentation/search/add-search-to-a-map/).

 ### Want this as a module?

-You can install with [npm](https://www.npmjs.com/):
+Experienced developers can install with [npm](https://www.npmjs.com/):

 ```sh
 npm install leaflet-geocoder-mapzen
 ```

 And then import it in your module system.
-For instance, in [Browserify's node.js-like syntax](http://browserify.org/):
+For instance, with [Browserify](http://browserify.org/):

 ```javascript
 // Require Leaflet first